Health & welfare for NRIs in UK

 Immigration Health Surcharge (IHS):

-If you have a visa that allows you to stay in the UK for more than 6 months, you are likely required to pay the IHS as part of your visa application.
+- If you have a visa that allows you to stay in the UK for more than 6 months, you are required to pay the HIS upfront as part of your visa application.

 How to register with NHS?